kahnvex/endpoints/api-reference.md

 ## method.thenApply(onFullfilled, onError, onProgress)

 Add a function to permute the request promise.
+This will apply `promise.then(onFullfilled, onError, onProgress)` to the request promise before it is returned to you.

 ```javascript
 method.thenApply(onFullfilled, onError, onProgres);